CastosHQ/Seriously-Simple-Podcasting/readme.txt

 12. Podcast series widget

 == Changelog ==

+= 1.12.1 =
+* 2015-10-27
+* [TWEAK] Ensuring that episode meta data display is the same in all locations

 = 1.12 =
 * 2015-10-23
 * [NEW] Added `manage_podcast` capability to allow editing of podcast settings (adds to Editors & Administrators by default)